 Optimal travel period for a holiday to the coast of Kenya

-Most toerists visit Kenya in the summer.
-However, this is the cold period in the southwest.
-With an average day-maximum of 21 degrees Celsius it's still a great temperature for, say, a safari.
-In February/March the national park are at their warmest, on average 26 degrees.
+Most tourists visit Kenya in the summer.
+However, this is the cold period in the south-west.
+With an average day-maximum of 21 degrees Celsius, itʼs still a great temperature for, say, a safari.
+In February/March, the national park are at their warmest, on average 26 degrees.
 The difference between summer and winter thus remains limited in this part of Kenya as well.

 Best travel time for the north of Kenya

 The north (and a part of the east) of Kenya, yellow on the topographical map, is very warm and dry.
-It rains very little here, a little bit from March to May.
+It rains very little here, only a little bit from March to May.
 The temperature in this part of the country is constant throughout the year and has a minimum of 22 degrees Celsius (at night) and a maximum of 36 years (in the day).
-The sun shines throughout the year, so a best travel period can’t really be given.
+The sun shines throughout the year, so temperature wise, it is always a good time to travel.
 Do keep in mind that the part of Kenya to the north of the equator can be unsafe.
 In particular, the border with Somalia is best avoided.
 The roads here are also of very poor quality, although there are plans for large-scale renovations in the coming years.

 Best travel period: when the sun shines